initialcommit-com/git-sim/README.md

 $ git-dummy --no-subdir --branches=3 --commits=10 && git-sim [global options] <subcommand> [subcommand options]
 ```

 5) Simulated output will be created as an interactive `.html` page (or a `.jpg` / `.png` image with `--img-format`).
-Output files are named using the subcommand executed combined with a timestamp, and by default are stored in a subdirectory called `git-sim_media/`.
-The location of this subdirectory is customizable using the command line flag `--media-dir=path/to/output`.
+Output files are named using the subcommand executed combined with a timestamp, and are stored in a `git-sim_media/` folder with a subfolder per repository.
+By default that folder lives in your user cache area, outside any repository (`%LOCALAPPDATA%\git-sim_media` on Windows, `~/Library/Caches/git-sim_media` on macOS, `~/.cache/git-sim_media` on Linux); `git-sim media-dir` prints it.
+Move it with `--media-dir=path/to/output` or the `git_sim_media_dir` environment variable (`--media-dir .` puts it in the current folder, as older versions did).
 Note that when the `--animate` global flag is used, render times will be much longer and a `.mp4` video output file will be produced.

 6) For convenience, environment variables can be set for any global command-line option available in git-sim.
 All environment variables start with `git_sim_` followed by the name of the option.